oceanprotocol-archive/OEPs/8/README.md

 The main motivations of this OEP are:

-* Specify the common attributes that HAVE to be added in any ASSET DDO stored in the system
+* Specify the common attributes that HAVE to be added in Asset Metadata
-* Normalize the attributes to use in any curation process, allowing to have a common structure to sort and filter the DDO's
+* Normalize the attributes to use in any curation process, allowing to have a common structure to sort and filter the Asset Metadata
-* Identify the recommended additional attributes that SHOULD be included in a DDO to facilitate the ASSETS search
+* Identify the recommended additional attributes that SHOULD be included in Asset Metadata to facilitate the ASSETS search
-* Provide an example of a possible structured ASSET DDO and additional links for reference
+* Provide an example of a possible structured Asset Metadata and additional links for reference

 ## Base attributes

-Base attributes are always part of the DDO schema.
+Base attributes are always part of the Asset Metadata schema.
 Those attributes could be mandatory if they need to be completed by the publisher or can be stored empty.
 The following attributes are included as part of the Asset Metadata:

 Attribute       |   Type        |   Required    | Description